oracle-devrel/technology-engineering/application-development/ai-cloud-services/oracle-digital-assistant/templates/README.md

 # Oracle Digital Assistant Templates

-Oracle Digital Assistant templates is a collection of configurations that allow you to quickly implement Digital Assistant based on best practices; some examples are the concierge template, for creating FAQ based skills very fast and the HCM quick start template for creating multilingual HCM skills.
+Oracle Digital Assistant templates create a quick start for particular use cases.
+Check out the following templates: the Concierge Template.
+The Concierge Template is a skill for quickly setting up a Knowledge bot.

 # License